sourcecrypto/blockchain-data/README.md

-# Blockchain Data - Quant Trading - Analytics
+# Blockchain Data Science - Analytics

+Quant Trading has its own section in [/learn-crypto-trading](https://github.com/infominer33/learn-crypto-trading)

+For now this repo is not really doing its job.

 ### Data